bwunder/anonym/README.md

 Make and maintain any laptop as a conformed and universal DEV/TEST appliance.
 Distribute as dockerfiles for images from [dockerhub](https://hub.docker.com), with or without user supplied data and config.

-Many valid non-production* scenarios: Availability Groups, Clouds, Clusters, Farms, Federations, Graphs, Networks
+Many valid non-production* simulation scenarios: Cloud, Cluster, Farm, Federation, Graphs, LANs & WANs

         Emulate any complex distributed SQL data resource (it) on one compute instance:
             ⏺  Architects can mock it up
             ⏺  Developers can make it work
             ⏺  Data Analysts can slice and dice it
             ⏺  Data Miners can dig and delve it
             ⏺  Engineers can measure it
             ⏺  Forcasters can dig it
-            ⏺  Prognosticators can guess at it
-            ⏺  Procrastinators can hurry up and wait for it ⏺  Remote Workers can do anything an in-office person can do with it ⏺  Testers can recreate states on it
+            ⏺  Prognosticators can take a guess at it ⏺  Procrastinators can hurry up and wait for it ⏺  Remote Workers can do anything an in-office person can do with it ⏺  Testers can recreate states on it
             ⏺  Trainers can provide clean student workspaces from it
-            ⏺  Intruders that can tap into it still have to decipher it
+            ⏺  Intruders that discover it still have to decipher it

 <sub>Actual Data used can db file copies: for attachment, db backup: for restore, flat files: for import,
 Docker Images: readied to start as appropriate to a DEV iterations or TEST cycle.
 The application exposes